ucpu/cage/README.md

   - currently OpenGL 4.4
     - the plan is to switch to Vulkan only (when there is enough time)
   - actual objective abstraction of most OpenGL objects
-    - semi-debugging layer that validates that the objects are correctly bound
+    - semi-debugging layer that validates that objects are correctly bound
 - sound (via soundio)
   - support for spatial sound (multiple channels)
 - gui